0xNobodyYT/Crimson-Desert-glider-editor/Stamina Glider Roll Editor/README.md

 # Stamina Glider Roll Editor

-This is the previous combined version that edits:
+This is the combined version that edits:

 - Normal glide `Stamina Spent`
 - Fast glide `Stamina Spent`